 - You don’t unplug.
 Have some of your other interests been abandoned?
 You realize everything you do together revolves around the business.
 What happened to casual nights off doing fun activities together?
 Even your friends are somehow associated with your business.
 If this sounds familiar, then find ways to escape.
 Rejuvenate your relationship by sharing something which has nothing to do with another workshop or business concern.

 If left unchecked, these challenges will strain your relationship.
 That’s because your marriage and your business are closely linked together.

 The Tandem Solution

 Prevention takes less effort than intervention.
 So make it a point to address these concerns early on.

 - Never assume.
-Don’t think you know what your partner thinks or why they do things differently than you.
+Don’t think you know what your partner thinks or why things get done differently than you.
 Check it out – without confronting.
 Verify that you both are on the same page.

 - Acknowledge the tension.
 Being in business with your spouse has challenges.
 Don’t keep skirting around an issue because you tend to avoid difficult conversations.
 Be truthful with your partner.
-It’s not fair to your partner by claim that everything is okay when it’s not.
+It’s not fair to your partner when you claim everything is okay – when it’s not.

 - Be direct.
 Learn to voice your concerns without placing blame.
 That’s called compassionate communication.
-Give your partner the opportunity to express their biggest challenge, too.
+Give your partner the opportunity to express big challenges, too.

 - Workspace.
 Brainstorm ways to overcome physical space issues.
-Create distance or flex your schedules when you need to work undisturbed.
+Create distance or flex your schedules when you prefer to work undisturbed.